When to Use a Two-Page Resume (With Examples & Formatting Tips)

 Best Format for a Two-Page Resume

-A chronological resume format lists your work experience in reverse-chronological order.
+• Chronological resume: Lists your work experience in reverse-chronological order and places it front and center of your resume.
 This format is ideal for candidates with 10+ years of experience and clear career progression.

 Whether your two-page resume uses a chronological or a combination format, it will include the following sections:

-• Key Skills: List your most relevant soft skills and hard skills, emphasizing those that align closely with the job description.
+• Key skills: List your most relevant soft and hard skills, emphasizing those that align closely with the job description.

 How to Format the Second Page of a Two-Page Resume